What types of cards need protection?

 - US Passport Cards

-- Enhanced Driver's Licenses such as Washington, Michigan, New York, and Vermont
+- Enhanced Driver's Licenses such as Washington, Michigan, New York, Vermont, and Canadian provinces.

 - Many transit cards such as the DC Metro and Boston Charlie™ card